 2. Duties.
-Members of the Appeals Committee will serve as panel members in Appeals Committee hearings.
+Members of the Appeals Committee will serve as panel members in Appeals Committee meetings.

 D. Final Appellate Review

-1. The Provost, or his/her designee, will review those appeals found to have merit by the Appeals Committee.
-The Provost or designee will serve as the final authority for
+1. The Vice President for Student Affairs, or designee, will review those appeals found to have merit by the Appeals Committee.
+The Vice President or designee will serve as the final authority for appeal review.

 E. Procedures for Reports Received After the Last Day of a Semester or During the Summer Session

-1. Students or organizations charged with a violation of the Code after the last day of classes in a semester or during the summer session will be provided a hearing by committee if possible.
-If the regular student conduct body is unable to meet, one of the following options may be selected by the student or organization:
+1. Students or organizations with unresolved allegations of the Code after the last day of classes in a semester or during the summer session will be provided a panel if possible.
+If the regular student conduct body is unable to meet, the student or organization can select one of the following options:

 a.
-The Dean of Students or designee may appoint a three-member panel consisting of members of the faculty, the Student Affairs staff, and the student body (if practical).
-The panel will observe customary hearing procedures.
-Other than an informal resolution and an administrative hearing, this is the only option available to a student completing degree requirements in the term in which the charge originates.
+The Director or designee can appoint a three-member panel consisting of members of the faculty, the Student Affairs staff, and the student body (if practical).
+The panel will observe customary panel procedures.
+Other than an informal resolution and an administrative panel, this is the only option available to a student completing degree requirements in the term in which the alleged violation originates.

-2. When a student is alleged to have violated university regulations after the last day of classes in a semester, including during Commencement, and he or she is scheduled to graduate, the university may hold the student's degree pending resolution of the charges.
+2. When a student is alleged to have violated university regulations after the last day of classes in a semester, including during Commencement, and he or she is scheduled to graduate, the university may hold the student's degree pending resolution of the alleged violations.